France, Switzerland, Austria & Germany

 Details: Paris guided sightseeing tour

 What's that huge white arch at the end of the Champs-Élysées?
 The Arc de Triomphe, commissioned by Napoleon in 1806 after his victory at Austerlitz.
 Your licensed local guide will elaborate on this, and other Parisian landmarks.
-See some of the most famous sites, including the ornate, 19th-century Opera, the Presidential residence, the ultra-chic shops of the Rue du Faubourg St-Honoré, and the gardens of the Tuileries.
-You'll pass the Place de la Concorde, where in the center you’ll find the Obelisk of Luxor, a gift from Egypt in 1836, and the Place Vendôme, a huge square surrounded by 17th-century buildings.
+See some of the most famous sites, including the ornate 19th-century Opera, the Presidential residence and the Place de la Concorde, where in the center you’ll find the Obelisk of Luxor, a gift from Egypt in 1836.
 Spot chic locals (and tons of tourists) strolling the Champs-Élysées.
 Look up at the iron girders of the Eiffel Tower, built for the 1889 World's Fair to commemorate the centenary of the French Revolution.
-See Les Invalides (a refuge for war wounded), the École Militaire (Napoleon's alma mater), and the Conciergerie (the prison where Marie Antoinette was kept during the French Revolution).
+See Les Invalides (a refuge for war wounded) and the École Militaire (Napoleon's alma mater).

 Details: Seine River cruise